data-integrations/wrangler/docs/directives/split-email.md

 # Split Email

-The `split-email` directive splits an email ID into an account and its domain.
+The SPLIT-EMAIL directive splits an email ID into an account and its domain.

 ## Syntax